Deformed cluster maps of type $A_{2N}$: Preliminaries

 \subsection{Laurentification}

-In this section, we will introduce a specific projectivization that lifts our deformed map---which is not given by a cluster algebra structure, hence we do not have Laurent polynomial expressions for the iterates---to a higher dimensional one which is and does.
-This lifting is called \emph{Laurentification} and was introduced and studied by the third author and collaborators (\cite{Hone_2007},\cite{kar64512}).
-Thus this procedure helps us to resolve the problem that emerges from the deformation theory.
+In this subsection, we introduce specific lifts of the aforementioned deformed maps.
+The point is that, in their original coordinates, these deformed maps do not have a cluster algebra structure, since for generic parameter values their iterates are not given by Laurent polynomial expressions; however, by lifting to a higher-dimensional one which does generate Laurent polynomials, we obtain a cluster structure.
+This lifting is called \emph{Laurentification}, a name that was coined in \cite{hamad2014integrable}, although the process of using singularity patterns to obtain such lifts had been previously applied to a variety of difference equations, both integrable \cite{Ramani1995BilinearDP} and non-integrable ones \cite{Hone_2007}.
+In our setting, procedure helps us restore a feature of the original periodic maps that is lost through the deformation, namely the Laurent property.

-To be a little more concrete, recall that one of the key features of a cluster algebra is the Laurent phenomenon, where every variable induced by cluster mutation can be expressed as a Laurent polynomial in the initial cluster variables.
-This implies that a cluster map, which is composed of certain mutations, has the \textit{Laurent property}, in the following sense. \begin{defn}[Laurent property] Let $\vb{x} = \qty(x_1,x_2,\dots, x_n) \in \mathcal{F}^{n}$ be an initial cluster and let $\psi\colon \mathbb{C}^{n} \to \mathbb{C}^{n}$ be an associated cluster map.
-Then $\psi$ is said to have the Laurent property if for all $n$, the $n$th iterates of $\psi$ are given by Laurent polynomials in the Laurent polynomial ring $\mathbb{C}\qty[x_{1}^{\pm}, x_{2}^{\pm}, \dotsc, x_{n}^{\pm}]$ \end{defn}
+Indeed, recall that one of the key features of a cluster algebra is the Laurent phenomenon, where every variable induced by cluster mutation can be expressed as a Laurent polynomial in the initial cluster variables.
+This implies that a cluster map, which is composed of certain mutations and permutations, has the \textit{Laurent property}, in the sense that all its iterates are Laurent polynomials, as described in Theorem \ref{LP}. \begin{rem} Note that, for a map $\mathbb{C}^m\to \mathbb{C}^m$ with parameters, we can choose arbitrary values for the parameters in $\mathbb{C}$, and just require that the iterates should be Laurent polynomials with coefficients in $\mathbb{C}$.
+However, in what follows, we will show that we can regard the parameters in the deformed maps as being frozen variables, and an appropriate lift will produce Laurent polynomials over $\mathbb{Z}$, as in Theorem \ref{LP}. \end{rem}

-The deformed map $\tilde{\varphi}_{A_{2}}$ in Example~\ref{exmpdefmA2} is not a cluster map.
-This is because the iteration of the map, beginning from the initial cluster $(x_{1},x_{2})$ yields the new cluster
+Notice that the deformed map $\tilde{\varphi}_{A_{2}}$ in Example~\ref{exmpdefmA2} with generic choice of parameters $a_{1}, a_{2}$ cannot be a cluster map.
+This is because after two iterations of the map, beginning from the initial cluster $(x_{1},x_{2})$, the components are given by

-which consists of rational expressions whose denominator is no longer monomial as the parameters prevent the cancellation with the numerator.
-Thus deformation of the cluster map destroyed the Laurent property of the undeformed counterpart to this map.
+which consists of rational expressions whose denominator is no longer monomial, as the parameters prevent the cancellation with the numerator.
+Thus this deformation of the $A_2$ cluster map destroys the Laurent property that is present in its undeformed counterpart.

-To restore the property one must try to lift the map to a higher dimensional space, where the Laurent property is restored.
+To recover the Laurent property, one must try to lift the map to a higher-dimensional space, where the Laurent property is restored.